 Set the Instant Pot to 'Pressure Cook' mode and cook for 8 minutes.
 Note that the time for cooking the lamb will vary by the cut of lamb - for lamb chops, cook for 15 minutes.
 Allow pressure to release completely before opening the lid of the Instant Pot.

 Tips for cooking lamb in the Instant Pot

 Marinate the lamb - Marinate the lamb in the spices and ginger garlic paste (or minced garlic and ginger) for 30 minutes or overnight for more tender and flavorful meat.

 Deglaze the Instant Pot - Make sure you deglaze the Instant Pot with 1-2 tablespoons of water after browning the onions.
 Skipping this step can cause the Instant Pot to trigger the ' Food Burn' error.

 Adjust the Pressure Cooking time -The cooking time needs to be adjusted according to the cut of lamb you are using.
 For boneless lamb pieces, pressure cook for 8 minutes, with natural pressure release.
 For lamb chops, pressure cook for 15 minutes with natural pressure release.

-Made ahead - Nearly all curries mature with flavour.
+Made ahead - Nearly all curries mature with flavor.
 Make the lamb bhuna a day ahead and keep it in the refrigerator, and the flavor will improve by the next day.
-Lamb curry is also great for freezing - you can store it in the freezer for upto 2 months.
+Lamb curry is also great for freezing - you can store it in the freezer for up to 2 months.